 The US government’s new food recommendation wants you to add more fruits and vegetables to a healthy diet, which is a good move.

-I encourage you to go to their website, above to study this food pyramid if you need to learn about a balanced diet to heal your body-mind-soul.
+I encourage you to study this food pyramid if you need to learn about a balanced diet to heal your body-mind-soul.

 Fruits and vegetables make up the bulk of the diet at the bottom.
 They also leave room at the top for a ‘personal space,’ a place where you can add ‘healing foods’ of your own, using your own intuition for what is right for you.
 (I love this concept of health, as the reader now knows.
 This website understands the importance of individual wisdom!)

 I also love their grains section.
 They include the high-glycemic index or 'starchy' vegetables like corn, peas and potatoes in the whole grains group.
 This is an important difference, because most people don’t understand the difference between vegetables that have a high-glycemic index and those that do not.
 They think they are eating ‘vegetables’ when they load up on corn, potatoes (both sweet and white), peas and winter (yellow) squash.

 The University of Michigan Integrated Medicine website gives excellent overall advise on healthy food selection and healthy eating and I recommend reading it.

 The healing food pyramid is a great guide for a balanced diet, but the other ingredient for healing the body-mind-soul through a healthy diet is simply eating less.
 Brad Pilon, my favorite nutritionist and bodybuilder, has a very simple, very novel concept of the food pyramid.